Am-Jerry/KarmaRobot/README.md

 * Bot Link:  <a href="https://t.me/zero_two_robot" alt="zero two Robot"> <img src="https://img.shields.io/badge/%F0%9F%A4%96%20-KarmaRobot-blue" /> </a>
 * Channel: <a  href="https://t.me/Kakashi_bots_updates" alt="kira_OwO4"> <img  src="https://img.shields.io/badge/%F0%9F%92%A1-AkabaneTM-9cf" /> </a>

-The Support group can be reached out to at [zero two Support Chat](https://t.me/Kakashi_bots_support), where you can ask for help about [Karma Akabane](https://t.me/TheKarmaBot), discover/request new features, report bugs, and stay in the loop whenever a new update is available ;)
+The Support group can be reached out to at [zero two Support Chat](https://t.me/Kakashi_bots_support), where you can ask for help about 👀[otaku_binge](https://t.me/otaku_binge), discover/request new features, report bugs, and stay in the loop whenever a new update is available ;)

 [![ForTheBadge built-with-love](http://ForTheBadge.com/images/badges/built-with-love.svg)](https://GitHub.com/IAmKartoon/)</br>